Search

 … for CT colonography at North Bristol NHS Trust with a 20ml bottles of Gastrografin for preparation.
 Please … is very variable.
 Please make sure you have easy access to a toilet during this 2 day preparation period.
 It is very … your local hospital charity See the impact we make across our hospitals and how you can be a part of it.
 Bowel …

-… Nerve root blocks Your doctor has requested that you have a nerve root block to help diagnose the cause of your pain. … the nerve root.
-Afterwards you will be asked to sit in our waiting room for 20-30 minutes so that we can ensure you … your local hospital charity See the impact we make across our hospitals and how you can be a part of it.
-Nerve root …
+… is for patients whose doctor has requested that you have a proctogram.
+We hope the following information will answer … waiting area at Gate 18 a member of staff will take you to our waiting room again.
+Before the examination starts the … your local hospital charity See the impact we make across our hospitals and how you can be a part of it.
+Defecating …